Industrial Hemp Analysis

 Every sample must be submitted with a Chain of Custody form along with any documentation required by your state for handling and testing of industrial hemp-derived products.
 All samples must be paid for before testing; we accept checks and all major credit cards.

 We also offer bulk discounts for growers and producers interested in testing many samples at once or many samples over the course of the growing season.
-If you would like to hear more, please reach out to the lab manager for more details (email@example.com).
+If you would like to hear more, please reach out to the lab manager for more details.

-Samples can be dropped off Monday and Wednesday between 10:00am and 4:00pm or submitted by mail.
-Please choose your desired dropoff date and follow the link below to schedule a sample submission and include a copy of your Chain of Custody Form with each submission.
+Samples can be dropped off Monday and Wednesday between 10 a.m. and 4 p.m. or submitted by mail.
+Please include a copy of your Chain of Custody Form with each submission.
 More information can be found on the Frequently Asked Questions page.